 Ireland may not be the first place that comes to mind if you’re planning a hiking holiday, but it certainly shouldn’t be overlooked.
 Steeped in history, with a rugged and beautiful coast, plenty of sizable mountains to scale, and a rich and diverse cultural history to unpack, it’s a land of exploration and adventure, and is certain to get you excited about a visit.
-We’ve scoured the guidebooks to assemble what we feel is the ultimate guide to getting around and getting the most out of this awesome [almost] island, so if you’re ready to go, then pack your bags, because there’s never been a better time than right now.
+We’ve scoured the guidebooks to assemble what we feel is the ultimate guide to getting around and getting the most out of this awesome island, so if you’re ready to go, then pack your bags, because there’s never been a better time than right now to ho hiking in Ireland.

-Before setting out to explore Ireland's breathtaking trails, make sure you're well-equipped for the journey with appropriate clothing.
+Before setting out to explore the best hikes in Ireland, make sure you're well-equipped for the journey with appropriate clothing.
 Don't miss out on our latest collection of men's outdoor jackets and women's outdoor jackets to stay comfortable and stylish during your adventure.

 The question of where the best hiking to be had in Ireland is a complicated one.
 Depending on what you’re in the mood for, you can pretty much head out in any direction and find something exciting.
 Ireland has everything that the rest of the UK has, along with a frosted Guinness tap in every pub, too.
 If you’ve checked out the sunny south coast of England, you’ll find those rolling hills here, too.
 If you’ve fallen in love with the Scottish highlands, there’s plenty of that, too.
 Stunning lakes and lush forests?
 Check.
 Brutal, exposed, craggy mountains à la North Wales?
 Buckets of the stuff!
 Dizzying cliffs falling away to primordial seas?
 You betcha.
 Let’s dig into some of the specifics before we get onto the list, shall we?